 Yes, I know.
 It’s probably the first thing you did, but I’ve got to be thorough.
 If your grill has a gas gauge, check it and then give the tank a lift, to make sure your gauge isn’t malfunctioning.
-If it doesn’t have a gauge, give the tank a lift—empty tanks weight around 16 pounds.
+If it doesn’t have a gauge, lift the tank—empty tanks weigh around 16 pounds.
 Full tanks are around 37 pounds.

 If your tank has gas in it, move on to the next step.
 If it doesn’t, well, you know what to do.

-Note: If you do have gas, make sure the tank is fully open.
+Note: If you have gas, ensure the tank is fully open.
 Maybe you closed it last time and forgot about it.
 Turn the tank valve counter-clockwise until it stops to open the tank fully.

-If your burners still don’t light, it could be a problem with the gas flow or the ignition.
+If your burners still don’t light, the gas flow or ignition could be a problem.
 Start with the easiest thing first: gas flow.

 To see if your burners are getting gas, you can light them manually.
 To do it, get a long match or lighter and put the flame near your burner with the gas on.
 Make sure you open the lid before you turn on the gas, please!

 If your burners light, then it’s the ignition switch or the wiring.
-If the burners won’t light, you either have a clog or a problem with your regulator or gas line.
+If the burners don’t light, you either have a clog or a problem with your regulator or gas line.

-Related Article: How To Fix A Gas Grill That Won’t Light Or Stay Lit
+Related Article: How To Manually Light A Gas Grill

 There are two types of common igniters.
 The first is battery-powered, in which case you’ll hear a series of clicks when you push the ignition button.
 If you do have a battery-powered ignition system, try replacing the battery first.